griffithlab/rnabio.org/index.md

 * Visualize and summarize the output of RNA-seq analyses in R
 * Assemble transcripts from RNA-Seq data

 A version of this workshop was accompanied by a publication.
 If you find the materials here  useful, please cite the following:
 Malachi Griffith*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith*.
 2015.
 [Informatics for RNA-seq: A web resource for analysis on the cloud](http://dx.doi.org/10.1371/journal.pcbi.1004393).
 PLoS Comp Biol.
 11(8):e1004393. *To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu

 These materials have been developed with the support of AWS Cloud Credits for Research, the Canadian Bioinformatics Workshops, and Cold Spring Harbor Laboratory.

-This workshop have been delivered many times and continues to evolve.
+This workshop has been delivered many times and continues to evolve.
 A complete list of these past workshops is available [here](Lectures).